Royal Jelly Benefits

 After an examination of the nutrients in royal jelly and a look at its documented benefits, many conclude that the high amino acid content of the substance may be partly responsible for its rejuvenating properties.

-For many years, royal jelly was known to contain an ‘unidentified’ ingredient, which many assumed was responsible for the remarkable powers the substance bestows upon the Queen bee.
+For many years, this substance was known to contain an ‘unidentified’ ingredient, which many assumed to be responsible for the remarkable powers bestowed upon the Queen bee.

 As with bee pollen, it is a nutritionally dense ‘food’ which may provide the body with many of the essential nutrients missing from modern diets.
 Its low glycemic index may compliment the properties of bee pollen in working as an effective weight loss aid*.
 Weight loss benefits

 It is also taken by many people as an antioxidant to aid the immune system.
 Free radicals are ‘toxins’ which attack the immune system and taking antioxidants in our diet can help prevent the build up of these harmful toxins in our system.
 The benefits may include a higher resilience to colds, viruses and flu, but the immune system has so much more control over our well being than the prevention of the common cold.
-So royal jelly benefits when associated with immune system are of great interest to us and the subject of various clinical studies.
+So royal jelly when associated with immune system is of great interest to scientists and has therefore been the subject of various clinical studies.

 But what happens to its benefits when you take it back to its natural environment as found in the hive and combine it with bee pollen, propolis and honey?

-If you are considering trying this product as a nutritional supplement, then consider this – there’s a ‘special synergy‘ benefit from taking all four products from the beehive together in the correct proportions.
+If you are considering trying this product as a nutritional supplement, then consider this – there may be a ‘special synergy’ benefit from taking all four products from the beehive together in the correct proportions.

 Rita Elkins MH identifies and talks about this synergy in her book “Healing from the Hive“.
 J.S Taylor covers it in his journal “Power of the Beehive“.
 [Learn more about this special synergy here]

-There are many more associated benefits from royal jelly and bee pollen products, and we have only touched the surface with this introduction.
+There are many more associated health benefits available from royal jelly products, and we have only touched the surface with this introduction.
 You may continue reading by scrolling down the page or use the links below -

 Read more information without leaving this page – Royal Jelly FAQ’s

-Download (or read online) a free eBook on beehive products and royal jelly benefits – eBook here
+Download (or read online) a free eBook on beehive products – download eBook here

 Take me to the royal jelly product page – buy royal jelly